South Bend International Airport: Facilities

 and expanded in 2011 by Ken Herceg & Parpandy Associates, has one nine-gate concourse.
 The airfield saw expansive geometry changes beginning in 2020 with the re-alignment of Taxiway Bravo separate from the main terminal apron.
 Construction is still ongoing.
 Modifications taking place in 2024 also refurbished an existing gate, bringing its total gates to 9.
 This addition meant that the airport has eight jetways for aircraft to use (Gates 2,3,4,5,6,7,8,& 9).
 Amenities include cafes and restaurants, pet relief area, a concession area/lounge, a gift shop, a children's play area, a business center, and free Wi-Fi available throughout the terminal.

 Despite being partially obstructed by the new concourse, the in-terminal viewing area remains open and offers live air traffic control transmissions from South Bend Air Traffic Control Tower/TRACON as well as a small airport-focused museum.
 The viewing area is located on the second level of the terminal's atrium adjacent to US Customs.

 The airport is one of the few multi-modal transportation facilities in America that provide air, interstate bus and interstate rail service at one terminal.
 The St. Joseph County Airport Authority claims the airport was the first truly multi-modal airport in the country.
 As of 2019, interstate bus services have been moved to the downtown South Bend bus station.

 June 2017 brought the grand opening of SBN's International General Aviation Facility (GAF) which cleared nearly 60 international aircraft in its first partial year of operation.
 On July 16, 2019, a Boeing 747 chartered by the Liverpool Soccer Club landed at South Bend from Manchester, England.
 This flight marked the opening of the Federal Inspection Station (FIS).
-On the same day, US Customs and Border Patrol announced South Bend Airport would be the state's first Global Entry Enrollment Center.
+On the same day, US Customs and Border Patrol announced South Bend International Airport would be the state's first Global Entry Enrollment Center.

+A $105 million, seven-year rehabilitation project at SBN was completed in September 2025, focusing on reconfiguring taxiways and ramps to accommodate larger mainline aircraft at all nine gates.
+This modernization included extensive infrastructure upgrades—like 137,000 feet of cabling and 475 LED light fixtures—to support increased, efficient air traffic.

 The airport is a maintenance base for regional carrier SkyWest Airlines.